waaker/BlackStreet/README.md

 ## Current features

-As the application is still in development, features are currently limited to the following:
+Features are limited to the following:
 * *FTPS servers*
     * A user can create FTPS server entry, meaning supply the connection information (host, port, user, password), and then connect to the given server.
 Once connected, the user can navigate through the folders to list the files.
-Files transfer is not available yet.
+Files transfer is not available.
-    * At this time, only secure connections are allowed.
+    * Only secure connections are allowed.
 This means an FTPS server entry needs to have a `certificate_path` attribute which is the absolute path *on the system running your nodeJS server* to a valid X509 certificate for the FTPS server your are trying to connect to.
-Certificate direct upload is not available yet.
+Certificate direct upload is not available.
     * Any administrator has the ability to create, update, or delete any FTPS server entry.
 * *Accounts*
     * Any administrator has the ability to create, update, delete, or change permissions of the accounts.